Performance-Driven QUBO for Recommender Systems on Quantum Annealers: EXPERIMENT

 \subsubsection{QUBO Optimization Methods:}

-To assess the performance of traditional versus quantum optimization techniques, we selected traditional methods that can be used to optimize QUBO problems, including Simulated Annealing (SA)~\cite{bertsimas1993simulated}, Stochastic Gradient Descent (SGD)\cite{zinkevich2010parallelized}, and Tabu Search (TS)~\cite{glover1990tabu} as comparison methods.
-These are compared against Quantum Annealing (QA)~\cite{rajak2023quantum} and Hybrid~\cite{McGeoch2020TheDA} approaches implemented on D-Wave~\cite{McGeoch2020TheDA}, both of which are Quantum Processing Unit (QPU).
-The Hybrid method, which integrates classical and quantum optimization, is particularly useful for addressing the limitations of quantum annealing when dealing with large-scale data that exceeds the available qubits~\cite{devoret2004superconducting}.
-The comparison evaluates their optimization capabilities, computational efficiency, and scalability across different data sizes.
+To assess the performance of traditional versus quantum optimization techniques, we selected traditional methods that can be used to optimize QUBO problems, including Simulated Annealing (SA)\cite{bertsimas1993simulated}, Stochastic Gradient Descent (SGD)\cite{zinkevich2010parallelized}, and Tabu Search (TS)\cite{glover1990tabu} as comparison methods.
+These are compared against Quantum Annealing (QA)\cite{rajak2023quantum} and Hybrid~\cite{McGeoch2020TheDA} approaches implemented on D-Wave\footnote{Access to the D-Wave quantum annealer can be obtained through the Leap cloud platform: \url{https://cloud.dwavesys.com/leap/login?next=/leap}}~\cite{McGeoch2020TheDA}, both of which are Quantum Processing Unit (QPU)-based.
+Although the D-Wave Advantage 6.1 system provides over 5,000 physical qubits, the sparse connectivity of its Pegasus topology and the overhead of minor-embedding significantly reduce the number of logical variables that can be represented, often to below a few hundred for dense QUBO problems.
+As a result, QA alone is not suitable for directly solving large-scale problems with hundreds or more variables.
+The Hybrid method, which integrates classical and quantum optimization, can overcome this limitation and is particularly effective for handling data sizes that exceed the practical qubit capacity~\cite{devoret2004superconducting}.
+The implementation of our method is available at https://github.com/jiayangniu/PDQUBO.git